danvuk567/Excel_VBA-Custom-SQL-Query-Tool/README.md

 ![Equity_Screening_Tool.jpg](https://github.com/danvuk567/Excel_VBA-Custom-SQL-Query-Tool/blob/main/images/Equity_Screening_Tool.jpg?raw=true)

 This simple Excel query tool was designed using Excel VBA macros, shapes, and Active X Controls.
 It queries an Azure SQL server database using encrypted username and password and query code stored in the cells of a hidden Excel sheet called *Queries*.
 The data set references over 2000 stocks from Public Financial Markets and can be filtered by dates indicated by section #1, Sector.
-It can also be filtered by Sub-Industry and Equity Ticker using ComboBoxes indicted in section #2 or by typing in the Ticker in column "B" indictated in section #4.
+It can also be filtered by Sub-Industry and Equity Ticker using ComboBoxes indicated in section #2 or by typing in the Ticker in column "B" indicated in section #4.
 The Dynamic ComboBoxes indicated in section #3 allow for selection of the various measures in any order that can be included or excluded.
 The data can also be filtered by Market Cap Size where *Small Cap* represents < 2 Billion Market Cap, *Mid Cap* represents 2 Billion to 10 Billion Market Cap, and *Large Cap* represents > 10 Billion Market Cap.

 ## Encrypt and Decrypt Database Connection String Functions